IBM/Education-SelfService-AI-Chatbot/README.md

 ## 3. Configure Watson NLU

 NLU enriches Discovery by creating the addition of metadata tags to your data sets.
-In otherwords, include terms that overlap with words that users will actually provide in their queries.
+In other words, includes terms that overlap with words that users might actually provide in their queries.

-- The following instructions has the developer run the [`.csv`](./data/discovery-nlu/input) files through NLU and extract entities and concepts.
+- The following instruction has the developer run the [`.csv`](./data/discovery-nlu/input) files through NLU and extract entities and concepts.
 Do this by running the python program:
 ```bash
 cd src
 pip install watson-developer-cloud==1.5